Hekia Parata: Controversies

 Parata's name was connected to an investigation by the State Services Commissioner Don Hunn into the improper use of public funds in the purchase of two vehicles for her partner (and at that time Te Puni Kōkiri chief executive) Wira Gardiner in 1995.
 Parata's name was on the purchase orders issued by the Ministry, although it eventually became known that the cars were paid by and for Mr Gardiner at the time of purchase.
 The investigation cleared both Gardiner and Parata of any illegal activity, and the cars were returned to the Ministry for re-sale at a Government auction.

 Parata's consultancy firm was contracted to recommend the best options for providing "ongoing high quality Māori advice" to Chief Executive Christine Rankin and senior managers at the Department of Work and Income in 1999, at a cost of $207,500.
 The expenditure was criticised by Green MP Rod Donald, as the Māori unemployment rate rose during this period from 27 to 29%.
 The firm also attracted controversy when National MP Murray McCully criticised the spending of $240,000 by the Ministry of Economic Development for training courses on the Treaty of Waitangi run by the company in 2003.

-In 2001, Parata was appointed to the Māori Television Service Board.
-She resigned within two months, reportedly blaming a "lack of funding" for the new Māori TV channel.

-Political career
+Early political career

 2002 general election

-Parata was selected as the National Party candidate in the Wellington Central electorate for the 2002 general election, the first time the party had run a candidate in the electorate since the 1996 election.
-The campaign was managed by her husband, Wira Gardiner.
+Parata joined the National Party in August 2001 and was selected as the National Party candidate for the Wellington Central electorate that December for the 2002 general election.
+This was the first time National had run a candidate in the electorate since 1996.
+The campaign was managed by Parata's husband, Wira Gardiner, whose first wife Pauline had been the MP for a previous central Wellington electorate.
+Wira Gardiner had also been National's Māori vice president.
 Receiving 10,725 votes, she came second to incumbent Labour MP Marian Hobbs by 4,181 votes.
-In spite of Parata's presence in the race, the party vote in the electorate dropped to 56% of their 1999 result (or 19.9% of votes cast), mirroring that of the National party vote result nationwide.
-The National Party's 20.93% result on the nationwide party vote meant that Parata did not enter Parliament as a list MP.
+Although Parata had been ranked highly on the party list, at 15, the National Party's 20.93% result meant that she did not enter Parliament as a list MP, although she was first in line if one had retired during the term.

-Parata wrote a chapter describing her experience as the candidate in New Zealand votes: the general election of 2002, a review of the election.
+Parata wrote a chapter describing her experience as the candidate in New Zealand Votes: the General Election of 2002, a review of the election.
+In it, she described her disappointment with the superficiality of candidates' debates and with the abuse she received from members of the public.